Arthur F. Devereux: Early career

 Born in Salem, Massachusetts, Devereux attended Harvard College and the United States Military Academy at West Point.
 His father was George H. Devereux who had served as adjutant general of Massachusetts from 1848 – 1851.
 His father's interest in military matters likely influenced Arthur Devereux's career.
-Devereux did not graduate West Point, however, and instead moved to Chicago, Illinois, to pursue a career in business in 1854, when he was 15 or 16 years old.
+Devereux did not graduate from West Point, however, and instead moved to Chicago, Illinois, to pursue a career in business in 1854, when he was 15 or 16 years old.

 Chicago

 Soon after moving to Chicago, Devereux became business partners with a young man of his own age, Elmer E. Ellsworth.
 In business they were unsuccessful.
 Before long, Ellsworth would move on to a career in law and Devereux would move back to Massachusetts.
 However, as peacetime militia soldiers, they were both highly successful.
 Both Devereux and Ellsworth became involved in the Illinois National Guard.
 Devereux became adjutant to Illinois National Guard Maj.
 Simon Bolivar Buckner, later a Confederate general during the Civil War and eventually a governor of Kentucky.
 Both Devereux and Ellsworth were acutely interested in the Zouave method of drill, inspired by the French Army units of the same name which fought in North Africa and wore elaborate uniforms influenced by Algerian fashions.
 Zouave militia units in the United States wore similar uniforms to their French counterparts and emphasized precision and showmanship in their drill.
 Ellsworth formed a Zouave company known as the Chicago Cadets which was placed under Adjutant Devereux's supervision.
 The two men frequently consulted with each other on the practice of precision Zouave drill.
-Later, during the Civil War, Ellsworth would command the 11th New York Infantry, a Zouave regiment.
-Ellsworth famously became one of the first Union Army officers killed in the war.

 Salem Light Infantry company

 Returning to Massachusetts in 1855, Devereux was eventually elected captain of the Salem Light Infantry company in 1859.
-The Salem Light Infantry company was a prestigious Massachusetts militia unit with a long history, having been established in 1805.
+The Salem Light Infantry company was a Massachusetts militia unit with a long history, having been established in 1805.
 Inspired by Ellsworth's Chicago Cadets, Devereux enhanced the Salem company's prestige by transforming it into a Zouave unit and training its members in precision drill.
 In 1860, the company gave an exhibition drill for Massachusetts Gov. John Andrew and a large crowd of distinguished guests.
 The Salem Light Infantry was declared "a marvel of precision and exactness."